 Instructions: Click on individual countries for details.
 Some countries may differ slightly from legend colors due to the presence of multiple outbreaks.
+Region-specific endemic zones and countries too small for the base polygon dataset are shown as map markers instead of full-country fills.

 Enhancing biopreparedness one outbreak at a time

-NYC Health + Hospitals Resources
+NYC Health + Hospitals Special Pathogens Clinician Fact Sheets

 About the Special Pathogens Biopreparedness Map

 The Special Pathogens Biopreparedness Map is an open-source initiative developed by the NYC Health + Hospitals System Biopreparedness Program and embedded into our Institute for Diseases and Disaster Management website.
-This interactive tool visualizes real-time outbreak data to support clinicians, public health officials, and emergency management professionals in monitoring and responding to special pathogens and other biothreats.
+This interactive tool visualizes current outbreak data to support clinicians, public health officials, and emergency management professionals in monitoring and responding to special pathogens and other biothreats.

 The System Biopreparedness Program operates within NYC Health + Hospitals' Central Office of Biopreparedness and Emergency Management, part of the largest municipal healthcare system in the United States.
 Established in response to the 2014 Ebola outbreak, the program takes an "all-infectious-diseases" approach to biological preparedness and response.